 Is this really the best option?

-What if there’s hidden damage, like flood damage?
+What if there’s hidden damage, like flood damage or a past write-off?
 Those repairs could be costly.

 Visual: